 Click the PAS tile.

-Configure the following based on the IaaS of your PAS deployment.
+Configure these fields based on the IaaS of your PAS deployment:

 If your PAS deployment is on: Then configure: See also: OpenStack or vSphere Decide whether you want your HAProxy to be highly available.

 - If you need highly available HAProxy: